 - 8.1.
-Decisions at meetings shall be determined by a majority of the votes of the members present and voting.
-In the case of any equality of votes, the person presiding shall have a second or casting vote. - Where appropriate, the Trust may make arrangements for members to vote by post, or (except with regard to elections to the Council of Governors, which are subject to Annex 5) by using electronic communications - 8.3 All decisions put to the vote shall, at the discretion of the Chair of the meeting, be determined by oral expression or by a show of hands. - 8.4.
+Decisions at meetings shall be determined by a majority of the votes of the members present/participating and voting.
+In the case of any equality of votes, the person presiding shall have a second or casting vote. - Where appropriate, the Trust may make arrangements for members to vote by post, or (except with regard to elections to the Council of Governors, which are subject to Annex 4) by using electronic communications. - 8.3 All decisions put to the vote shall, at the discretion of the Chair of the meeting, be determined by oral expression or by a show of hands, or if meeting is being held virtually (video or teleconferencing) via the associated electronic or verbal communication channels. - 8.4.
 In such circumstances when a member is absent member proxy voting will not be allowed at any time. - 8.5.
-Every member present and every member who has voted by post or using electronic communications is to have one vote.
+Every member present/participating and every member who has voted by post or using electronic communications is to have one vote.